-- (1) Make sure that the battery leads do not get stuck between the motor and boat when turming, etc. - (2) The starter motor may fail to operate the leads are incorrectly connected. - (3) Be sure to correctly connect the (+) and (-) leads.
-If not, the charging system will be damaged. - (4) Do not disconnect the battery leads from battery while the engine operation, the electrical parts could be dameged. - (5) Always use a fully charged battery. - (2) Connect the positive lead (+) to the positive terminal (+) of the battery, and then connect the negative lead (-).
+- (1) Make sure that the battery leads do not get stuck between the motor and boat when turning, etc. - (2) The starter motor may fail to operate if the leads are incorrectly connected. - (3) Be sure to correctly connect the (+) and (-) leads.
+If not, the charging system will be damaged. - (4) Do not disconnect the battery leads from battery while the engine is operating, the electrical parts could be damaged. - (5) Always use a fully charged battery. - (2) Connect the positive lead (+) to the positive terminal (+) of the battery, and then connect the negative lead (-).
 When disconnecting the battery always remove the negative lead (-) first.
-After connecting the positive terminal (+), securerly place a cap on it to prevent short circuits.
+After connecting the positive terminal (+), securely place a cap on it to prevent short circuits.